 $20,000 Losses / $2,000,000 Total Sales = 1% Retail Shrink

-As we can see, although we maintained the same shrink dollars, our retail shrink percentage was dramatically improved by increasing our sales performance.
+Although we maintained the same shrink dollars, our retail shrink percentage was dramatically improved by increasing our sales performance.
 While our ultimate goal is to reduce our retail shrink dollars as well as improving our sales performance, this example illustrates the importance that store sales performance carries in maintaining, enhancing or impairing our shrink results.
 Sales drive our overall performance, just as they affect every other aspect of the business.

 Understanding how to calculate shrinkage in retail is important.
 However, understanding why it is important to control these results and how we can impact company profitability by both improving sales and controlling retail shrinkage is a key aspect of retail success.